ayotidapo/CurConverter/README.md

 2. cd into the directory CurConverter
 3. Type npm install and press Enter to install the dependencies
 4. Type npm start to run the local server and visit localhost:3004 on your browser

+ Note: You need to visit [fastforex to Get your API key](https://console.fastforex.io/auth/signin) and update it in the .env file

 ## To deploy on heroku